nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/Snakemake/snakemake_3.md

 Delete the file: `rm SRR2584857_1.fastq.gz`.
 Now run the rule again.

 This time the shell command is executed!
-By explicitly including the `output` file in the rule, Snakemake was smart to know that the output file already exists and doesn't need to be re-created.
+By explicitly including the `output` file in the rule, Snakemake was smart enough to know that the output file already exists and doesn't need to be re-created.

 ### Step 5: Adding input files